aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 5. **Defaults:** Avoid using `default` in eos_cli_config_gen.
 6. **Min/Max:** Specify min/max values in the schema if they are defined in the EOS CLI.
 Make sure to check on different hardware platforms.
 7. **Valid_Values:** Specify valid options in the schema as per the EOS CLI and ensure compatibility across different hardware platforms.
+8. **Required key:** Mark the key as required with `required: true`, if it is mandatory to generate the configuration.

 ### Creating Jinja2 Templates